Your monthly pledge: A lifeline for animals. START NOW!

 Pigs also show empathy for each other.
 When they watch their friends suffer, they show clear signs of distress.
 When their friends are happy, they wag their tails in celebration!

 They can use visual cues to figure out what others know or want.
 For example, when searching for food together, pigs can learn from each other to find food faster.
-They can also tell if a person is paying attention or not, and they can follow a human pointing to find treats.
+They can also tell if a person is paying attention, and they can follow a human pointing to find treats.

-Personality is a complex thing that describes how individuals tend to think, feel, and act.
-Just like no two humans are alike, each pig has his or her own personality.
+Personality is a complex concept that describes how individuals think, feel, and act.
+Like no two humans are alike, each pig has their own personality.
 For example, some pigs may be friendlier or more assertive than others.

 And just like humans experience different moods throughout the day, pigs tend to feel more optimistic or pessimistic as their moods ebb and flow.

-Still, these complex, social creatures endure some of the worst cruelties by the industry.
+These complex social creatures endure some of the worst cruelties in the industry.
 Whether it’s being stabbed by swords or killed with hammers, they often aren’t given the compassion and dignity they deserve.

 Pigs and other farmed animals are capable of happiness, sadness, pleasure, and pain.
-We can respect their intelligence and emotions by replacing animal products with delicious, plant-based proteins.
+By replacing animal products with delicious, plant-based proteins, we can respect their intelligence and emotions.

-Sparing animals from suffering is simple, nutritious, and rewarding with the help of Love Veg.
-Here, you can find all the tips, recipes, and resources your heart could ever desire.
+Sparing animals from suffering is simple, nutritious, and rewarding.
+You can get all the tips, recipes, and resources you desire for free by joining our project Love Veg.

 Piglet in a factory farm